 What is Dentsu Inc. and Where is it Available

 Dentsu Inc. sits on the rights, sublicensing, telecom, or distribution side of the World Cup 2026 picture for Japan.
-That means the company matters, but it is not always the exact brand viewers should search for on matchday.
+The company matters, but the matchday destination is usually the downstream channel, app, or operator attached to it.

 The practical setup is to move from the Dentsu rights announcement to the downstream broadcasters and streaming platforms already named in the Japanese market.
 For full-match streaming, DAZN is the main route to prepare, while terrestrial viewing centers on Fuji TV, NHK, and Nippon TV for Japan matches.